dapr/samples/knative-distributed-calculator/README.md

 calculator-front-end   http://calculator-front-end.default.knative.example.com    calculator-front-end-rev1   calculator-front-end-rev1   True
 ```

 Make sure that `READY` is set to `True`.
 Otherwise, please wait until all the necessary components are configured by Knative.
-The address in this case is `http://calculator-front-end.default.knative.example.com`.
+The address, in this case, is `http://calculator-front-end.default.knative.example.com`.

 Navigate to this address with your browser and you should see the distributed calculator.
 Do some calculations to make sure that all works as expected.

 ### Behind the scene

 By default, Knative will scale to zero its workloads if there is no traffic to them.
-Wait for a couple minutes and run next command to list all pods in `default` namespace:
+Wait for a couple of minutes and run the next command to list all pods in `default` namespace:

 ```bash
 kubectl get pods